jmprathab/spec-kit/templates/commands/plan.md

    - Ensure all required artifacts were generated
    - Confirm no ERROR states in execution

-6. Report results with branch name, file paths, and generated artifacts.
+6. Report results with feature name, file paths, and generated artifacts.

 Use absolute paths with the repository root for all file operations to avoid path issues.